Reviewing for future enhancements

 - Do you research your learning and teaching practices to help solve issues or address problems?

 - Do you use the data on Moodle to assist in making decisions for ongoing enhancement of your course design and teaching practices?

 - Are you using the most effective technology tools to gain feedback?

 The BOLD Learning and Teaching Practices provide clear guidelines to support teaching practices for different delivery/study modes, opportunities for self-assessment and reflection on current teaching practices, and opportunities for collaborative discussion with peers and learning designers to enhance online teaching practices.

 The process of ongoing evaluation and review is embedded throughout all five focus areas – noted by the ‘criteria met’ tick boxes and the comments sections to assist with self and peer review discussions.

 View the BOLD Learning and Teaching Practices.

 - Graduate Certificate in Education (Tertiary Education) – This postgraduate award course is designed to support tertiary teachers deliver quality, contemporary teaching practices in the higher education setting.
-Modules on review and enhancement of teaching practices include the likes of: Enhancing practice through review, Co-teaching and peer review, Teaching with impact and Introduction to Scholarship of Learning and Teaching.
-View what else the GCETE has to offer
+Modules on evaluation include the likes of: Enhancing practice through review, Co-teaching and peer review, Teaching with impact and Introduction to Scholarship of Learning and Teaching.